Cypress Park, Los Angeles: Transportation

-Cypress Park is served by two metro stations on the L Line (formerly Gold Line), the Lincoln Heights/Cypress Park Station located at W. Avenue 26/Lacy St. and Heritage Square/Arroyo Station located at French Ave./Marmion Way.
-It is also served by Metro Local bus lines 81, 90, 94, 182, & 251.
+Cypress Park is served by two metro stations on the A Line (formerly Gold Line), Lincoln/Cypress station located at W. Avenue 26/Lacy St. and Heritage Square station located at French Ave./Marmion Way.
+It is also served by Metro Local bus lines 81, 90, 94, 182 and 251.

 The neighborhood's main thoroughfares are Cypress Ave., San Fernando Rd., and North Figueroa St., and is served by the Golden State Freeway (Interstate 5) and Arroyo Seco Parkway (Highway 110), also known as the Pasadena Freeway.

 In addition, Cypress Park has access to the southern end of the LA River Bike Path at the intersection of Figueroa and Interstate 5.
 The bike path follows the course of the river up to Burbank.

 Parks

 The neighborhood of Cypress Park sits at the river valley created by the confluence of the Los Angeles River and the Arroyo Seco.
 As a result, it's surrounded by hills on all sides with Elysian Park to the southwest, Mt Washington to the northeast, and Ernest E. Debs Park at the southeast side.
 Elysian Park is a city park that includes Dodger Stadium, hiking trails, view points and picnic areas.
 Ernest Debs Park is a regional park that includes picnic areas, hiking trails and the man-made Peanut Lake at the top of the hill.
 Mount Washington is a separate neighborhood with residential homes built around its winding hill sides.